Routing protocols in networking and its types.

 This type of routing protocol is similar to the distance vector protocol.
 It is an application layer protocol as per the OSI model.
 A router configured with RIP uses the hop count as a matrix for selecting the outgoing path.
 A hop in the computer network is an integer number.
 It represents the number of routers that will be used to send a packet to the destination.

-If uses hop count, so even a path with more hope is better in terms of bandwidth and latency, but still, RIP will choose the path with the least number of hops.
+If it uses hop count, so even a path with more hops is better in terms of bandwidth and latency, but still, RIP will choose the path with the least number of hops.

 Interior Gateway Protocol (IGP) –

 This is the routing protocol that works over an autonomous system.
-For example, if a company connects multiple offices to each other via gateways (or rouets).
+For example, if a company connects multiple offices to each other via gateways (or routes).
 Each router can be configured to use the IGP protocol for exchanging the topology information.
-Unlike the RIP, it used other metrics such as bandwidth and latency also into accounts.
+Unlike the RIP, it considers other metrics, too, such as bandwidth and latency.

 Link state routing protocol-

 It is a little similar to the distance vector routing protocol.
 But This protocol is more refined.
-Each node in the network that uses the Link-state routing protocol, sends the information to its neighbor about the path cost along with other information such as TTL (time to live).
+Each node in the network that uses the Link-state routing protocol sends information to its neighbor about the path cost and other information such as TTL (time to live).
 The separate link-state table is maintained along with the routing table.

 Exterior Gateway Protocol (EGB) –